Hong Hao: The Year of the Dog——Lessons from 2017

 There is also a school of thoughts that believe big caps should be bought for their “liquidity premium”.
 We believe that these pundits have confused trading volume with liquidity, which should be defined at the time of crisis.
 When the chance of a crisis is still low due to the regulators resolve to ward off systemic risks, the regime to value stocks on liquidity is off.
 We also note that assets with liquidity tend to be sold off during crisis to raise cash, and thus will suffer even more, as seen in the Mexican plunge during the Argentina Crisis in the early 90’s.
 Be careful what you wish for.

+Inflation or not, bond yields are difficult to decline for now because of tightening regulation.
+The outlook on growth seems to have reached consensus: Chinese growth will likely moderate, and growth outside China, especially in the US, will likely remain strong.
+As such, the growth outlook is likely to have been priced in.
+There is a chance that China once again applies property as a growth stabilizer in the second half, and growth eventually will be better than the tapered expectations.
 The outlook on inflation is gradually converging to consensus, too: in the near term, inflation pressure remains elevated because of rising commodity prices, but its momentum is likely to wane.
 In the long run, significant income and wealth disparity suppresses demand of the mass, and such secular social problem is unlikely to be resolved in the near term.
 Inadequate demand means disinflation, or outright deflation (please refer to our report “Decoding Deflation: Principal Contradiction, Social Progress and Market Fragility” on November 14, 2017).
 The question now is that why bond yields remain elevated, when everyone is staring at the same chart (Exhibit 5)?
+Exhibit 5: Inflation is losing momentum, but bond yields remain elevated.

 We note that the US 10-year yield has broken its secular down trend (Exhibit 6).
 Our special report titled “A Price Revolution - On Global Asset Allocation” on November 14, 2016, and the follow-up report titled “Decoding Deflation: Principal Contradiction, Social Progress and Market Fragility” on November 14, 2017, have discussed the end of the secular bond bull market in details.
 Our reports concluded that equities will outperform bonds.
 That said, these long-term outlooks, while important to ponder upon, means less for near-term trading.